advance100/doc_webpack/configuration.md

 ### `module.loaders`

-A array of automatically applied loaders.
+An array of automatically applied loaders.

 Each item can have these properties: